Lebanese Shia Muslims: French mandate period

 Following the official declaration of the Arab Kingdom of Syria in March 1920, anti-French riots and clashed broke out in the predominantly Shia areas of Jabal Amel and the Beqaa Valley.
 Rebels attacked French military bases and garrisons in their areas, and sectarian clashes also took place, notably in Ain Ebel, due to French arming and their perceived acceptance of French mandatory rule.
 The French sent an expedition of 4,000–6,000 soldiers led by Colonel Niger to the south in an effort to pacify the Shiite rebels, devastating their villages and crushing Shiite rebels by June 1920.
 The defeat dispersed thousands of peasants who feared harsh reprisals, and the high fines imposed on the villagers contributed to financial hardship in the region.

 The armed effort was paralleled by the nonviolent resistance movement led by Abdul Husayn Sharafeddine since 1919, who demanded US support for Syrian unity during the King–Crane Commission visit.
 This angered the French, who encouraged an unsuccessful assassination attempt against him.
 Sharafeddine strongly denounced sectarian hostility as it only gave purpose for the French military presence.
 During the famous the conference of Wadi al-Hujayr on 24 April 1920, he called for the protection of Christians.

 The Christians (Nasara) are your brethren in the country and in destiny.
 Show to them the love you show to yourselves.
 Protect their lives and possessions as you do to your own.
 Only by this can you face the conspiracy and put an end to the civil strife.

+However, Sharafeddine's call for unity and coexistence went unheard because while delegates from the Shia Conference of El-Hujair were in Damascus swearing allegiance to King Faisal, a Shia gang led by Mahmoud Bazzi, attacked Ain Ebel and other Christian villages on 5 May 1920, pillaging and killing more than 50 people.
+It appears that the gangs may have been responding to a call for jihad, though it is unclear which side issued it.